 It is possible to override the default values by exporting variables before sourcing the script.
 The following variables are overridable:

-$TOP Path to the lowrisc-chip directory ($PWD). $RISCV Path to the riscv toolchain ($TOP/riscv). $OSD_ROOT Path to the Open SoC Debug tools ($TOP/tools). $FPGA_BOARD The tager FPGA board (nexys4_ddr).
+$TOP Path to the lowrisc-chip directory ($PWD). $RISCV Path to the riscv toolchain ($TOP/riscv). $FPGA_BOARD The target FPGA board (nexys4_ddr).

 System on chip debug

 The built-in hardware Open SystemOnChip Debug trace debugger from previous releases is not yet available.
 Some of its functionality (for example loading programs) is available from the GDB/openocd combination.